-The framework also includes some static controls such as size limits and spatial closures to complement fishery management measures and other traditional community management initiatives (e.g. a proposed 10 nautical mile voluntary ban on fishing for prickly redfish around home reefs).
+The strategy also includes some static controls such as minimum size limits and the option for spatial closures to complement fishery management measures and other traditional community management initiatives (e.g. a proposed 10 nautical mile voluntary spatial closure on fishing for prickly redfish around home reefs).

-The HS meets the requirements of the Commonwealth Fisheries Harvest Strategy Policy and Guidelines 2018 (HSP) by applying a precautionary approach as well as a tiered approach that applies different rules to cater for different amounts of data available and to account for changes to uncertainty on stock status.
-A tiered approach adopts increased levels of precaution that correspond to increasing levels of uncertainty about the stock status, in order to maintain the same level of risk across the different tiers.
+The HS meets the requirements of the Commonwealth Fisheries Harvest Strategy Policy and Guidelines 2018 (HSP) by applying a precautionary approach as well as a tiered approach that applies different harvest control rules (HCR) to cater for different amounts of data available and to account for changes to uncertainty on stock status.
+A tiered approach adopts increased levels of precaution that correspond to increasing levels of uncertainty about stock status.
+This intends to maintain the same level of risk across the different tiers.

-The HS development is an ongoing process, with the immediate requirement for some basic primary indicators which can be used in setting rules to inform first order decisions.
-Simultaneously the framework maps a pathway for ongoing improvements and refinements, through further data collection and a clear role for community-level data and local knowledge.
+Harvest Strategy development is an ongoing process, with the immediate requirement for some basic primary indicators which can be used in setting rules to inform first order decisions.
+Simultaneously the HS maps a pathway for ongoing improvements and refinements, through further data collection and a clear role for community-level data and local knowledge.